Recurring images

 8. Grim Reaper: Banksy constantly reminds us that this guy will come knocking on our shoulders sooner or later.

-12. Goldfishes.
-At least 6 goldfishes, the majority in their goldfish bowl.
+12. Goldfish.
+At least six goldfish, the majority of which come with a goldfish bowl.

 13. Cocks.
 I found five motives with male genitals and only two female ones.

 I might have missed some categories.
 Anyway, rarely have we seen an artist with so much interest in the animal kingdom.
-Rats, birds, monkeys, a few snakes and dogs but only one cat, and plenty of animatronics – there are hundreds of animals in the Banksy catalogue.
-Other even more surprising elements are the ancient sculptures, the gasmasks and the gold fish bowls.
-Lets’s illustrate with a few images from each category:
+Rats, birds, monkeys, a few snakes and dogs, but only two cats, and plenty of animatronics—there are hundreds of animals in the Banksy catalogue.
+Other even more surprising elements are the ancient sculptures, the gasmasks, and the gold fish bowls.
+Let’s illustrate with a few images from each category:

 1. Hundreds of rats, here are three of them: